 Armenia is another country with a drive to accelerate access to water and sanitation, and has been working with the UN-lead SDG 6 integrated monitoring programme to step up implementation of data monitoring.
 Here specific monitoring is planned by the NHRI, regarding the water and sanitation situation in the preschools, schools and child care institutions.

-In cooperation with the Public Defender’s offices from Georgia and Armenia, WaterLex is hosting a three-day course for NHRI members this week on water governance and human rights, highlighting steps for improving access to drinking water and sanitation.
+In cooperation with the Public Defender’s offices from Georgia and Armenia, WaterLex is hosting a three-day course for NHRI members on water governance and human rights, highlighting steps for improving access to drinking water and sanitation.